-Any action of the governing body that constitutes grounds for a hearing as set forth in the Bylaws of the governing body shall entitle the practitioner to procedural rights incorporating, as much as practicable, the rights provided in the Fair Hearing Supplemental Attachment.
+Any action of the governing body that constitutes grounds for a hearing as set forth in the Bylaws of the governing body shall entitle the practitioner to procedural rights incorporating, as much as practicable, the rights provided in the Article 9, Fair Hearing Process.
 In such cases, the governing body shall give the practitioner written notice of the tentative adverse recommendation and the right to request a hearing.

 Should the governing body determine that the CW failure to investigate, or initiate disciplinary action, is contrary to the weight of the evidence, the governing body may direct the CW to initiate an investigation or a disciplinary action after consultation with the CW.
 In the event that the CW fails to take action in response to a direction from the governing body, the governing body, after notifying the CW in writing, may take action on its own initiative.
 If such action is unfavorable to the practitioner, or constitutes an admonition, reprimand or warning to the practitioner, it shall become effective as of the final decision of the governing body.
-If such action is one of those set forth in the Fair Hearing Supplemental Attachment, the governing body shall give the practitioner written notice of the adverse recommendation.
+If such action is one of those set forth in Article 9, Fair Hearing Process, the governing body shall give the practitioner written notice of the adverse recommendation.
 The practitioner shall also be advised of the right to request a hearing incorporating, as much as possible, the rights provided in the Fair Hearing Procedure.

-SUMMARY SUSPENSION 8.7
+8.7 SUMMARY SUSPENSION

-8.7-1 Medical Staff Initiation of a Suspension
+8.7.1 Medical Staff Initiation of a Suspension

-The Chief of Staff or Vice Chief may suspend a practitioner's membership status or suspend or restrict a member's privileges if, in their exclusive judgment,-the failure to take that action may result in an imminent danger to the health of any individual provided that, if entitled by law the practitioner is subsequently provided notice and hearing rights., an immediate or potential act would resultin a clear and imminent threat to the health or safety of any patient, prospectivepatient, employee, or other persons present in a District facility.
+The Chief of Staff or Vice Chief of Staff may suspend a practitioner's membership status or suspend or restrict a member's privileges if, in their exclusive judgment, the failure to take that action may result in an imminent danger to the health of any individual provided that, if entitled by law the practitioner is subsequently provided notice and hearing rights.13